When Do You Need To Kill Cockroaches With Pest Control?

 One interesting fact about cockroaches is that only a few species of cockroaches are pests.
 There are 3,500 species.
-Of these, there are 4 very common species in the United States: the American cockroach, German cockroach, Oriental cockroach, and the brown banded cockroach.
+Of these, there are 4 very common species in the United States: American cockroach, German cockroach, oriental cockroach, and the brown-banded cockroach.

 Cockroaches are known to transmit diseases too.
 They thrive in filth and dirty places, like the sewers, or garbage bins, or any dirty places you could think of.
 They are there.
 Imagine all the bacteria they pick up with their legs.
 Then imagine them getting into your homes.
 They contaminate our food with their droppings, saliva, or vomit.
 This is either through direct contact with the food or just by crawling on surfaces that come into contact with food.

 The diseases they are known to transmit include salmonella, streptococcus, staphylococcus, and also allergies.
 They can also carry viruses such as the poliovirus.